Waveland, Mississippi: Hurricane Katrina

 The city of Waveland was "ground zero" of Hurricane Katrina's landfall on August 29, 2005.
 The city received massive damage and is still in the process of recovering and rebuilding.
 South of the CSXT mainline, the area was almost completely destroyed.
 The rest of the city took heavy flooding.
 In a news report, state officials said Waveland took a harder hit from the wind and water than any other town along the Gulf Coast, and that the town was obliterated.
 Official reports stated that approximately 50 people died when Waveland was hit directly by the eyewall of Katrina and the 26 ft storm surge.
 Hurricane Katrina came ashore during the high tide of 8:01 am, +2.2 feet more.

 Hurricane Katrina damaged over 40 Mississippi libraries, gutting the Waveland Public Library, as a total loss, requiring a complete rebuild.

+The Ground Zero Hurricane Museum was opened in 2013 in what was the Waveland Civic and Cultural Center.
+Following Hurricane Katrina, the center was the only public building left standing in the city.

 Recovery

 A group of social activists seeking to better the lives of local residents, called the "Rainbow Family", arrived in Waveland soon after Hurricane Katrina.
 From early September to early December 2005, they ran the "New Waveland Cafe & Clinic" in the parking lot of Fred's Dept Store on Highway 90.
 The café provided free hot meals three times a day.
 The clinic was staffed by volunteer doctors and nurses from throughout the United States who saw over 5,000 patients during the duration, free of charge and dispensing free medications.
 Donations of medications and supplies came from a multitude of sources, with International Aid arranging the most donations.
-This was the first experience of the counter-culture Rainbow Family in running a disaster relief center.
-The Bastrop Christian Outreach Center also volunteered with the Rainbow Family.

 Waveland Elementary School, which has served public school students in Grades K-3 (Grades 4-5 attend Second Street Elementary in nearby Bay St. Louis), was heavily damaged by Katrina.
 The students attending the school were educated in portable classrooms for the beginning of the 2006–2007 school year, pending a permanent solution.

 The recovery of Waveland was due in part to the faith-based disaster recovery effort in and around the Waveland area.
 Shoreline Park Baptist Church in Waveland and Pastor Ed Murphy were vital to this effort, housing and feeding hundreds of missionaries from around the country for many years following Hurricane Katrina in what were referred to as "Pods for God".
 Shoreline Park Baptist Church directed the repair and, in some instances, the rebuilding of homes in the area for many years after the devastation.

+After the storm, the similarly named town of Wayland, Massachusetts saw the town was neglected compared to the New Orleans area which received more media coverage, and decided to adopt the town of Waveland.
+They started an organization called Wayland to Waveland which sent a tractor trailer full of essential supplies, rebuilt homes, and restored local parks.
+Even though Hurricane Katrina was many years ago, the two towns still share a bond.